 Because he loved him.

-Amar bumped into Ayberk; the guy who drove one of the trucks for UNHCR.
-He was a Turk, and his family lived in Gaziantep.
+Amar bumped into Ayberk, the guy who drove one of the trucks for UNHCR.
+He was a Turk and his family lived in Gaziantep.
 Ayberk had been here when Amar first arrived.
-He had been the first adult that Amar had spoken to.
+He had been the first adult Amar had spoken to.
 They had become friends.